Hiflylabs/awesome-dbt/README.md

 Helping hand on setting up integrations and implementing best practices.

+- [How we structure our dbt projects](https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355) - How the dbt team structures its dbt projects.
 - [dbt guide](https://about.gitlab.com/handbook/business-technology/data-team/platform/dbt-guide/) - Primer on how you should properly set up and configure your dbt workflow.
 - [dbt for Data Transformation – Hands-on](https://www.kdnuggets.com/2021/07/dbt-data-transformation-tutorial.html) - Yet another tutorial for using dbt Cloud.
 - [Start Modeling Data](https://dataschool.com/sql-optimization/start-modeling-data/) - Configuring Bigquery with your dbt project.